I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

 - Your personal website

 - iDecide presentation (little questionnaire)

-This is where things start to get a little pricier but of course they have other things to entice you with.
+This is where things get a little pricier, but of course, they have other things to entice you with.

-More buumerangs and a higher commission rate is always better and for some, the price might be worth it.
+More buumerangs and a higher commission rate are always better; for some, the price might be worth it.